 - Reader-friendly formatting

 Not to clownishly grab attention, but to make your good advice and useful content more interesting and readable.

-Do you have a favorite old-style copy tip that works brilliantly in the new world of content and social media?
-Let us know about it in the comments …
+Do you have favorite old-style copywriting strategies that work brilliantly in the new world of content and social media?
+Let us know about them in the comments …